SubradevSarkar/nextube/README.md

 ### Our Solution

-MIRADA simplifies the entire process by providing a single, easy-to-use solution that automates the downloading and merging of audio and video streams.
-With MIRADA, you can enjoy high-quality content without the hassle of dealing with multiple tools and complicated procedures.
+NEXTUBE simplifies the entire process by providing a single, easy-to-use solution that automates the downloading and merging of audio and video streams.
+With NEXTUBE, you can enjoy high-quality content without the hassle of dealing with multiple tools and complicated procedures.

 ## Features